Compare train tickets from Chicago to Los Angeles

 How long is the train journey from Chicago to Los Angeles?

 The distance between Chicago and Los Angeles is approximately 1742 miles, or 2804 kilometers.
-The average train journey between these two cities takes 68 hours, although the absolute fastest you could get there is 43 hours and 10 minutes.
+The average train journey between these two cities takes 67 hours and 33 minutes, although the absolute fastest you could get there is 43 hours and 10 minutes.